cheynolds/matlab/README.md

 # matlab
-a collection of useful matlab scripts for engineers, physicists and curious students
+A collection of useful matlab references, examples and scripts for engineers, physicists and curious students.